AGMark: Attention-Guided Dynamic Watermarking for Large Vision-Language Models: Results and Analysis

 \subsection{Length-wise Performance Maintenance}

-We further analyze the impact of watermarking on text quality and visual fidelity across varying generation lengths, as shown in Figure \ref{fig:maintenance_3metrics}.
-As the generation length increases, all methods exhibit rising perplexity and CHAIR scores, accompanied by a decline in BertScore, indicating that semantic drift becomes unavoidable under longer generation horizons when watermarking is applied.
+We further analyze the impact of watermarking on text quality and visual fidelity across varying generation lengths, ranging from 60 to 200 tokens, as shown in Figure~\ref{fig:maintenance_3metrics}.
+This setting allows us to examine whether different watermarking methods remain stable as generation proceeds, especially when longer outputs impose greater challenges on text quality and visual consistency.

+As the generation length increases, all methods exhibit rising CHAIR scores accompanied by a decline in BertScore, suggesting that longer generation horizons exacerbate visual inconsistency and semantic drift under watermarking.
+Although perplexity decreases in later stages, this trend mainly reflects improved linguistic quality and does not indicate better semantic alignment or visual consistency.
 Beyond their generally inferior performance, some baseline methods show pronounced sensitivity to generation length, revealing weaknesses in robustness.
-For instance, IE attains the second-best visual–semantic alignment at 200 tokens, yet drops to second-worst rank in the 80–100 token range.
+For instance, IE attains the second-best visual--semantic alignment at 200 tokens, yet drops to the second-worst rank in the 80--100 token range.

 In contrast, AGMark consistently maintains superior text quality and visual consistency.
-Notably, in the range of 120–200 tokens, AGMark demonstrates an exceptionally low rate of hallucination increase.
-By dynamically allocating and preserving semantically critical tokens, we minimize distortions in fluency and coherence, thereby enabling more accurate generation in the later stages.
+Notably, in the range of 120--200 tokens, AGMark demonstrates an exceptionally low rate of hallucination increase.
+By dynamically allocating and preserving semantically critical tokens, AGMark minimizes distortions in fluency and coherence, thereby enabling more accurate generation in the later stages.